 The Ohio Public Employees Retirement System (OPERS) provides postretirement health care coverage to age and service retirees with ten or more years of qualifying Ohio service credit with either the traditional or combined plans.
-Health care coverage for disability recipients and qualified survivor benefit recipients is available.
+Health care coverage for disability recipients and primary survivor recipients is available.
 Members of the member-directed plan do not qualify for postretirement health care coverage.
-A portion of each employer's contribution to the traditional or combined plans is set aside for the funding of postretirement health care based on authority granted by State statue.
-The 2006 local government employer contribution rate was 13.7 percent of covered payroll, 4.50 percent of covered payroll was the portion that was used to fund health care.
+A portion of each employer's contribution to the traditional or combined plans is set aside for the funding of postretirement health care based on authority granted by State statute.
+The 2009 local government employer contribution rate was 14 percent of covered payroll.
+The portion of employer contributions allocated to health care was 7.00 percent from January 1 - March 31, 2009 and 5.5% Apirl 1 to December 31, 2009.